akashkanade9182/Akash_kanade/README.md

 ## search functionality:-
 1) Initially, you will get all ads result.

-2)To search enter keywords in the search bar and press the search icon
+2) To search enter keywords in the search bar and press the search icon